Jamaica College: Drax Free School

-Jamaica College was founded in 1789, making it the sixth oldest continually running high school in the country, after Wolmer's Boys', one of the Wolmer's Schools (1729), Manning's School (1738), St. Jago High School (1744), Rusea's High School (1777) and Titchfield High School (1786).
-It was first known as the Drax Free School in the parish of St. Ann, and was founded by Charles Drax, a planter of that parish, who was originally from Twickenham, England.
-Drax came to Jamaica from Barbados, and as a white slave-owning planter, he was elected the representative of St Ann in 1702, the now-defunct parish of St David in 1707, Saint Mary Parish, Jamaica in 1708, the now-defunct parish of St George in 1710, and the parish of Saint James Parish, Jamaica in 1719.
+Jamaica College was founded in 1789, making it the sixth oldest continually running high school in the Jamaica, after Wolmer's Boys', one of the Wolmer's Schools (1729), Manning's School (1738), St Jago High School (1744), Rusea's High School (1777) and Titchfield High School (1786).
+It was first known as the Drax Free School in the parish of Saint Ann, and was founded by Charles Drax, a planter of that parish, who was originally from Twickenham, England.
+Drax came to Jamaica from Barbados, and as a white slave-owning planter, he was elected the representative of Saint Ann in 1702, the now-defunct parish of Saint David in 1707, Saint Mary in 1708, the now-defunct parish of Saint George in 1710, and the parish of Saint James in 1719.
 He died in 1721, and his estate was valued at nearly £9,000, including 307 slaves, of which 167 were male and 140 female.

-Drax left money in his will to establish a charity school in St. Ann.
+Drax left money in his will to establish a charity school in Saint Ann.
 The school was intended for the education of eight boys and four girls, most of whom were white and poor.
 The will stipulated that two female black slaves on the Drax Hall estate would be used to keep the school "clean and neat".
 The will stipulated that the children were to be taught "reading, writing and arithmetick".

-There was some delay and legal proceedings before the money was handed over to the St. Ann vestry.
+There was some delay and legal proceedings before the money was handed over to the Saint Ann vestry.
 With no one to probate the Drax will, and with the theft of some of the money, Jamaica College in its original form did not start until 1795.
 Then it was decided that Jamaica College would be a high school and an outpost of the University of London.
-It was in 1802 that the sum of £5,200 (JA$10,400 at the time), was applied by an Act of the Legislature to the endowment of the school.
+It was in 1802 that the sum of £5,200 ($10,400 at the time), was applied by an Act of the Legislature to the endowment of the school.

 Jamaica Free School

-The Jamaica Free School was established at Walton, near Moneague, in the parish of St. Ann.
+The Jamaica Free School was established at Walton, near Moneague, in the parish of Saint Ann.
 The property at Walton Pen was bought for the site of the school, purchased in 1806.
 A year later, another Act of Legislature gave the school the name, Jamaica Free School.
 Both the names Drax Free School and Jamaica Free School had nothing to do with the concept of free tuition for attendees, but meant that the school was for the children of free people, both white and free black and mixed race.
 The Free School was not intended for black slaves, though his will did make an exception for his "slave Robinson", who was to be admitted and "placed out as one of them".
 The Free School was typical of a number of institutions set up during that era.